-Gardaland Resort is Italy's leading theme park Located on the edge of Lake Garda, it boasts rides for all ages set in a beautifully landscaped and themed world.
-Big Fantasy Adventure is all around, including at our Fantasy and Adventure hotels and adjacent SEA LIFE.
+Gardaland Resort is Italy's leading theme park.
+Located on the edge of Lake Garda, ages set in a beautifully landscaped and themed world.
+Big Fantasy Adventure is all around including at our Fantasy and Adventure hotels and adjacent SEA LIFE.